Employee-gardeners grow for good in the corporate backyard

 EMPLOYEES at Gardener's Supply started Company Farm in 2013.
 The goal: Grow and harvest vegetables to donate to local food systems that serve people in need.

-The farm is a set of thirty 4 x 6-foot raised beds on the hillside beside our Burlington, VT, headquarters.
-At one time, they were display gardens for flowers, but we're putting them to more practical use: growing food.
+The farm started with a set of thirty 4 x 6-foot raised beds on the hillside beside our Burlington, VT, headquarters.
+At one time, they were display gardens for flowers, but we put them to more practical use: growing food.
+In 2015, we expanded by adding planting beds at our distribution facility in Milton, VT.

 Eventually, we want to share what we've learned, so other organizations can have their own Company Farms.
 Wouldn't it be great if more groups could create simple, productive, volunteer-run mini-farms?
 With a small investment, the returns could be big, including employees with dirt under their fingernails and smiles on their faces.

-- We are growing in raised beds, to maximize productivity and minimize weeding.
+- We grow in raised beds, to maximize productivity and minimize weeding.

 At Gardener's Supply, we believe in doing "good works."
 In fact, we've donated 8 percent of our profits to gardening-related efforts since the day we opened in 1983.
 Community service is not just a company policy, tended to by a few people.
 It's a founding principle that's part of our corporate culture.
 Each employee is encouraged to support the community in his or her own way.
 With Company Farm, we hope to provide employees with another way we can give back and work together as we do it.